-If you like Roman pasta dishes, this one is for you.
+If you like pasta, this is the best Roman pasta dish that's easy to make and so good.
 It's a cross between traditional Amatriciana and Aglio e Olio.
 Our customers Brian and Jenna (follow her on Instagram @sunnyjennadanielle) created the recipe to go with our Assemblage Cab Franc blend.

 With a few simple ingredients and 30 minutes of prep time, this dish is perfect for summer dinners.
 Serve the Cab Franc slightly chilled for an amazing pairing.